 What's the Difference Between Finance and Accounting?

-Many undergraduate business programs are based on a foundation of what is known as the FAME subjects: Finance, accounting, management and economics.
-Business students will gain a good working knowledge of all four subjects, but some may wish to specialize within one of these areas.
+Many business programs are based on a foundation of what is known as the FAME subjects: finance, accounting, management and economics.
+Business students should gain a good working knowledge of all four topics, but some may wish to specialize in one of these areas.

-Two common areas where students may choose to focus or pursue further education are finance and accounting.
-These areas have several elements in common, and are often grouped together, so people who have not studied business may wonder: What exactly is the difference between finance and accounting?
+Two common areas you may choose to focus on or pursue further education in are finance and accounting.
+These areas have several elements in common and are often grouped.
+So, what exactly is the difference between finance and accounting?

 What is Finance?